chjj/bthreads/README.md

   browser backend (see [web_workers]).
 Note that `options.type = 'module'` will not work with the `polyfill` backend.
 If a file extension is `.mjs`, `options.type` is automatically set to `module` for consistency with node.js.
-- The browser backend requires a header or "prelude" file for eval'd code.
-This is essentially a bundle which provides all the necessary browserify modules (such that `require('path')` works, for example), as well as bthreads itself.
+- `options.header` is a valid option in the browser when used in combination with `options.eval`.
+Its value should be the URL of a compiled [bundle] file.
-  When using a browser backend `options.header` is a valid option.
-It should be the URL to a [bundle].
-By default, bthreads imports the [bthreads-bundle] package from [unpkg.com].
+  For security, it's recommended to serve your own header file.
 - The `Pool` class accepts `size` option.
 This allows you to manually set the pool size instead of determining it by the number of CPU cores.
 - `options.dirname` allows you to set the `__dirname` of an eval'd module.